prabhasyadav/CASTbook/intro.md

 #### Numerical model toolbox ####

 Numerical model is widely used for site assessment.
 However, this model type is used for more comprehenisve site assessment works.
 On the other hand, **CAST** focuses on intial assessment of sites.
 Therefore, a very simple numerical model based on  [MODFLOW](http://tiny.cc/kon6jz) and [MT3D-MS](http://tiny.cc/6pn6jz) with very limited function is part of the CAST.
-More details of the numerical model is provided in Chapter **XXXXXX**.
+More details of the numerical model is provided in [numerical model Chapter](contents/toolbox/num_model.md).

 ```{figure} images/intro_images/NumericalModel.png
 ---